zbateson/mail-mime-parser/upgrade-2.0.md

 # Upgrading to 2.0

-Most of the changes in 2.0 are internal and shouldn't affect most users.
+Most of the changes in 2.0 are internal and shouldn't affect users.
 The main change is with how the parser works -- parsing on-demand as parts of a message are requested rather than parsing the whole message at once.

 Most users will only need to change how the parser is called.
 Whereas previously the stream would be read from and parsed immediately, now a reference to the resource is kept with the message so the on-demand parser can work.

 Other changes include the return types for message parts (now using interfaces), header functions now return IHeader, part filtering now uses a callback, PartFilter provides some static functions that return filtering callbacks, and ParentPart and ParentHeaderPart have been removed (change in hierarchical structure.)

+Lastly, the `\ZBateson\MailMimeParser\Message\Part` namespace no longer exists, and classes under it have been moved up a level:

+- `ZBateson\MailMimeParser\Message\Part\MessagePart` -> `ZBateson\MailMimeParser\Message\MessagePart`
+- `ZBateson\MailMimeParser\Message\Part\MimePart` -> `ZBateson\MailMimeParser\Message\MimePart`
+- `ZBateson\MailMimeParser\Message\Part\ParentHeaderPart` -> `ZBateson\MailMimeParser\Message\MultiPart`
+- `ZBateson\MailMimeParser\Message\Part\NonMimePart` -> `ZBateson\MailMimeParser\Message\NonMimePart`
+- `ZBateson\MailMimeParser\Message\Part\UUEncodedPart` -> `ZBateson\MailMimeParser\Message\UUEncodedPart`

 ### Message::from() / MailMimeParser::parse()